-This past week I was able to spend some time in Portland, Oregon for my CASE Social Media & Community Conference.
-The conference was a lot of fun, but outside of that, I was able to enjoy Portland and everything it has to offer.
+This past week I was able to spend some time in Portland, Oregon, for my CASE Social Media & Community Conference.
+The conference was a lot of fun, and it allowed me the opportunity to enjoy Portland and everything it has to offer.

 I saw Dragon Boat racing, a Pixar exhibit and photographed places from rooftops.

 The Pixar exhibit was part of the Oregon Museum of Science and Industry.
 It was a separate exhibit brought in to show the science behind the Pixar movies.
 There were plenty of places to do photo-ops, and you were also able to experiment with the movie-creating method.